turingschool/curriculum/source/projects/flashcards.markdown

 10
 Correct!
 This is card number 2 out of 4.
-Question: What is Rachel's favorite animal? panda
+Question: What is the capital of Alaska?
+Anchorage
 Incorrect.
 This is card number 3 out of 4.
-Question: What is Mike's middle name? nobody knows
+Question: What color is the ocean? blue
 Correct!
 This is card number 4 out of 4.
-Question: What cardboard cutout lives at Turing?
-Justin Bieber
+Question: What is street is Turing on?
+Blake
 Correct!
 ****** Game over! ******
 You had 3 correct guesses out of 4 for a score of 75%.